huyuhui001/mySite/docs/about.md

 # Get busy living or get busy dying

-The purpose of this website is to summarize my learning memo as reference and reminder.
+It is to summarize what I have been learning as reference and reminder.
-My apologies that my English is not good enough, hence some are in Chinese.

 What's past is prologue.
 It’s never too late to do.